ValeriaPante/ValeriaPante-ing-sw-2021-pante-panzanini-pozza/README.md

 #### Server
 ***For the correct behavior it's mandatory to complete the customisation process at least once.***

+The server by default is bind to the port 42000

 To customize the assets of the game through GUI you can launch the server with the following command on the terminal.

     java -jar server.jar --custom